 Langerhans cell histiocytosis (LCH) is the most common of the histiocytic disorders and occurs when the body accumulates too many immature Langerhans cells, a subset of the larger family of cells known as histiocytes.
 Langerhans cells are a type of white blood cell that normally help the body fight infection.
 In LCH, too many Langerhans cells are produced and build up in certain parts of the body where they can form tumors or damage organs.
 The cause of this disease is unknown, although many possibilities have been explored, including viruses, exposure to toxins in the environment, family history and geography.
 Most data support the concept that LCH is a diverse disease characterized by a clonal growth of immature Langerhans cells that appear to have mutations of BRAF in about half the cases.
-Excess production of cytokines (immunoregulatory proteins secreted by cells) also appears to be important.
-LCH is not considered a true cancer and is not caused by a known infection.
+LCH is not caused by a known infection.
 It is not contagious, nor is it believed to be inherited.
 Scientific discussions on the definition of LCH continue to be debated in terms of its classification as either an immune dysfunction or a rare cancer (neoplastic and malignant or not malignant).
 There remain differing opinions among experts as to whether it is definitively a cancer or not.

 Histiocytosis was first described in the medical literature in the mid to late 1800s.
 Through the years, it has been known by various names, such as histiocytosis X, eosinophilic granuloma, Letterer-Siwe disease, Hashimoto-Pritzker disease, and Hand-Schüller-Christian syndrome.
 In 1973, the name Langerhans cell histiocytosis (LCH) was introduced.
 This name was agreed upon to recognize the central role of the Langerhans cell.